toms-source/employeePortal/README.md

     8. run the project "php artisan serve"

-    9. on an other terminal: npm run dev php artisan livewire:discover
+    9. On the other terminal "npm run dev"